cloudspeech/houdini-talk/short-essay.md

 ### 1. Situation: UI components

-Most people know this one already - a design system is good for enterprise brand identity and includes UI components like buttons, form input elements, date pickers etc.
+Most people know this one already.

+A design system is good for enterprise brand identity and includes UI components like buttons, form input elements, date pickers and so on.

-AXA's design system is open source and built with web components.
+AXA's design system is open source and built with web components since 2019.

-Since 2019.
 It's called the
 [AXA Pattern Library](https://axa-ch-webhub-cloud.github.io/plib-feature/develop/?path=/story/welcome--to-pattern-library).

-And those components are live on every page of [axa.ch](https://axa.ch).
+Those web components are live on every page of [axa.ch](https://axa.ch).

-Houdini's trick works.
-Many enterprises do the same nowadays.
+Houdini's trick simply works.
+These days many enterprises do the same.

-Let's move on to the next situation.
+Therefore, let's move on to the next situation.

 ### 2. Situation: Slow Page Performance